Gender Identity Initiative

 Other Resources

-LBGTQ+ Services ensures a safe and supportive campus-wide community where students of diverse gender, romantic, and sexual identities are all welcomed as equals.
+• LBGTQ+ Services ensures a safe and supportive campus-wide community where students of diverse gender, romantic, and sexual identities are all welcomed as equals.
 Check out the Trans resource page that compiles information from across MIT for trans students to better navigate resources and systems.
+Sign up for the LBGTQ+ Office’s weekly emails or monthly newsletter for services, programs, and events.
+You can also follow the office on Instagram @rainbow_lounge_mit.